-Net benefit review: Investments that are subject to review must demonstrate to the relevant Minister that the transaction is "likely to be of net benefit to Canada" in order to obtain the requisite approval, e.g. impact of the investment on economic activity, productivity and efficiency in Canada etc.
+Net benefit review: Investments that are subject to review must demonstrate to the ISI Minister that the transaction is "likely to be of net benefit to Canada" in order to obtain the requisite approval, e.g., impact of the investment on economic activity, productivity and efficiency in Canada etc. In connection with obtaining approval, investors are typically expected to provide binding undertakings to the ISI Minister.

 National security review: The ICA sets out a national security review regime that is separate from the general provisions noted above.
 For these types of investments, the ISI Minister can order a review to determine whether they are injurious to Canada's national security.
+Under the national security review regime, the government is empowered to: (i) require the investor commit to undertakings, (ii) block the investment in the case of a pre-closing national security review, or (iii) order a divestiture in the case of a post-closing national security review.